micharbet/CLE/doc/HOWTO.md

 one) through menu.
 Files use .md (markdown) format and are passed through built-in function (mdfilter) hilighting formatted items.

+You can also obtain information about particular buit-in function.
+Try e.g.
+  `cle help hh`

+Self documenting feauture `cle help` automatically searches in all files invoked upon startup, e.g. custom resources, modules, etc. All those texts are nothing else just comments introduced with `##`.
+Look at .clerc itself as a good example.

 ## Keeping CLE fresh

 `cle update`
 Downloads most recent version of CLE from the original source.
 Changes can be reviewed before replacement.
 All steps must be acknowledged.
-Update is meaningful only on the account or machine where CLE has been deployed.
-On remote sessions it has just temporary effect.
+Update is meaningful only on the account where CLE has been deployed (CLE workstation).
+On remote sessions it would have just temporary effect and is not allowed.

 ## Files